-I am pleased to introduce this bill to the Assembly today.
+I am pleased to introduce this bill into the Assembly today.
 It seeks to amend the Road Transport (Safety and Traffic Management) Act 1999, the Road Transport (Safety and Traffic Management) Regulation 2017 and other pieces of road transport legislation to support traffic camera detection of seatbelt offences using our existing mobile device detection cameras later this year.

 Unsafe behaviours on our road network threaten the lives and wellbeing of all members of our community.
-All Canberrans should feel assured that, while they are on ACT roads, their safety is a priority-reinforced in my ministerial statement this morning and reflected again in the legislation before us today.
-With this in mind, I am pleased to present this bill as a significant step forward-another in our commitment to road safety in the ACT.
+All Canberrans should feel assured that while they are on ACT roads, their safety is a priority-reinforced in my ministerial statement this morning and reflected again in the legislation before us today.
+With this in mind, I am pleased to present this bill as a significant step forward-another one in our commitment to road safety in the ACT.

 It is important to understand the bill's intention and purpose.
 Effectively, by targeting known risk factors and supporting a culture of compliance, we are continuing to build a transport system that prioritises safety at every level.
-Every serious crash on our roads brings devastating trauma, injury and heartache for those involved, their families, friends, co-workers, first responders and healthcare workers.
+Every serious crash on our roads brings devastating trauma, injury and heartache for those involved, their families, friends, coworkers, first responders and healthcare workers.

-I also want to acknowledge-which I missed in my earlier speech-the efforts of Roads ACT.
-They do not just maintain our road network system.
-I think few people know or recognise that they are often among first responders to ensure the safe passage of vehicular traffic when there has been an accident or an incident and provide support in those moments.
+I also want to acknowledge-which I missed in my earlier speech, Mr Assistant Speaker-the efforts of Roads ACT not just in maintaining our road network system; I think few people know or recognise that they are often among those first responders to ensure the safe passage of vehicular traffic when there has been an accident or an incident and in providing support in those moments.
 We are incredibly indebted to them.

 We are especially moved by the advocacy of families who have lost loved ones to dangerous driving.
-Their voices are instrumental in shaping our approach to road safety, and I recognise just how difficult it is to relive their own trauma in their advocacy.
-It speaks volumes about the types of people they are.
+Their voices are instrumental in shaping our approach to road safety, and I recognise just how difficult it is to be reliving their own trauma in their advocacy.
+It speaks volumes about the types of people that these people are.